 Cardiac rehabilitation is an important part of recovery and can significantly increase your chances of recovering successfully and avoiding having another heart attack.

 Download our resource Reducing your risk of heart attack or stroke.
-Click on the image below to pre-view a full-screen version of our resource Reducing your risk of heart attack or stroke.
-You can download the pdf here.
+Click on the image below to pre-view a full-screen version of this resource.